-The car was scheduled for delivery to a Dollar General store in Kansas City, Kan., and DEA agents arranged to conduct a controlled delivery to that destination with a portion of the drugs.
+The car was scheduled for delivery to a Dollar General store in Kansas City, Kansas.
+Agents with the Drug Enforcement Administration (DEA) then arranged to conduct a controlled delivery to that destination with a portion of the methamphetamine.
 The two defendants were arrested when they attempted to take possession of the Buick.

-Jovanny Medina, 22-years-old, and Aron Rodriguez-Posada, 45-years-old, both of Kansas City, were charged with one count of conspiracy to possess with intent to distribute methamphetamine and one count of attempted possession with intent to distribute methamphetamine.
+Jovany Medina, 22, and Aron Rodriguez-Posada, 45, both of Kansas City, were charged with one count of conspiracy to possess with intent to distribute methamphetamine and one count of attempted possession with intent to distribute methamphetamine.

 Medina was charged with three counts of distributing methamphetamine.
 In addition, Rodriguez-Posada, a citizen of Mexico, was charged with one count of unlawfully re-entering the United States after being deported and one count of making false statements to the FBI.

 If convicted, both men could face the following penalties:

 - Conspiracy: Not less than 10 years in federal prison and a fine up to $10 million.

 - Distributing methamphetamine: Not less than 10 years in federal prison and a fine up to $10 million.

 - Attempted distribution of methamphetamine: Not less than 10 years in and a fine up to $10 million.